 As part of the HASS Requirement, all undergraduates must complete a HASS Concentration of three or four subjects, depending on the program and level of entry.
 An undergraduate concentration consists of any three subjects in English Language Studies or related fields.
 The Concentration Advisor for ELS is Eric Grunwald.

-The English Evaluation Test (EET) occurrs prior to the start of the Fall and Spring Semester and is a requirement for all incoming international Graduate Students.
+The English Evaluation Test is offered prior to the start of each semester and is a requirement for all incoming international graduate students.